 Marketing With an Open Mind

-If you truly want to attract more customers, especially those living within the LGBTQ+ spectrum, you have to remember that it’s important for businesses to keep their minds open towards people who are different than them without making assumptions about what it means to be gay, lesbian, bisexual, trans, genderqueer, etc. There is no one way of being queer; individuals express themselves differently, so it’s important to realize that not everyone wants the same thing from your brand.
+If you truly want to attract more customers, especially those living within the LGBTQ+ spectrum, you have to remember that it’s important for businesses to keep their minds open toward people who are different than them without making assumptions about what it means to be gay, lesbian, bisexual, trans, genderqueer, etc. There is no one way of being queer; individuals express themselves differently, so it’s important to realize that not everyone wants the same thing from your brand.

-The more welcoming you are towards all customers, the greater chance you have at gaining loyal customers who are willing to spend their hard-earned money with your establishment.
+The more welcoming you are towards all customers, the greater chance you have of gaining loyal customers who are willing to spend their hard-earned money with your establishment.
 If you don’t, they might take their business elsewhere.